Monroe County is named for James Monroe, who was the fifth President of the United States from 1817 to 1825.

 Contractor: Knoxville Building & Construction Company

-Description: The building faces east and is a two story red colored brick and stone structure.
+Description: The building faces east and is a two story red colored brick, stone and concrete structure.
+The building is located in the center of Forsyth.
 The east front has a one story portico at the first story entrance with four columns rising to a balcony on the second story.
 On either side of the portico rise projecting sections with large arched windows on the send story and with pediments above the roof line.
-Behind the portico is a high square red colored brick clock tower rising to an upper section with cupola at the top.
+Behind the portico is a high square red colored brick clock tower rising to an upper section with turrets on the corners and cupola at the top.
 The foundation is rough stone.
 The roof is hipped.
+In the interior there is a cross plan on the first story.
+Ornate newel posts adorn the stairs.
+The County Superior Court courtroom on the second story has a colored pressed metal ceiling, arched windows and gallery at the rear.
+There is a bow shaped railing which separates the litigation and spectator areas.
+The bench is large and impressive and centered in an apse defined by a segmental arch with decorative keystone, Hand painted in the pediment is a cartouche which swirls around the Georgia State seal.
+The building houses the County Superior Court, County Juvenile Court and County Probate Court of the 6th Judicial District.
+The architect was Alexander C Bruce & Thomas H Morgan of Atlanta and contractor was Knoxville Building & Construction Company.
 In 1978 alterations were completed.
 The architect was Brittain/Thompson Associates of Macon and the contractor was Ethridge Brothers Construction Company of Gray.
 In 1990, the clock tower was restored.
 The contractor was LNC-Specialty Restoration Inc. of Dublin, Ohio.
 The building was restored from 2007 to 2010 by the Monroe County Maintenance Department.
+The Magistrate Court is located in the County Justice Center at 1431 L Cary Bittick Drive to the northwest of Forsyth